Our Committee

 Treasurer

+I took on the role of Treasurer (and website coordinator) after Rykneld's AGM in November 2024.
 My daughters swim competitively for Rykneld, and I wanted to do my bit to support the club they love.

 I'm always available by e-mail or in person to answer any finance questions parents may have.
 In my day job, I'm a Business Manager in a local school, and hold several school governance positions.